CentaurusInfra/mizar/docs/design/management_plane.md

 ### Scaled Endpoint Object Delete Workflow
 ![Scaled_Endpoint](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/futurewei-cloud/mizar/dev-next/docs/design/puml/delete_scaled_endpoint_workflow.puml)

-1. The CNI Services sees the Scaled Endpoint Delete request.
-2. The CNI service deletes the Scaled Endpoint Object.
-3. The Endpoints Operator sees the Scaled Endpoint Delete request.
+1. The Endpoints Operator sees the Scaled Endpoint Delete request.
-4. The Endpoint operator deallocates the Scaled Endpoints information (IP, MAC, etc).
+2. The Endpoint operator deallocates the Scaled Endpoints information (IP, MAC, etc).
-5. The Endpoints Operator calls back to the Bouncer Operator after the Scaled Endpoint has been deallocated.
+3. The Endpoints Operator calls back to the Bouncer Operator after the Scaled Endpoint has been deallocated.
-6. The Bouncer Operator deletes the Scaled Endpoint information from all Bouncers.
+4. The Bouncer Operator deletes the Scaled Endpoint information from all Bouncers.
-7. The Bouncer Operator deletes all Bouncer information from the Scaled Endpoint.
+5. The Bouncer Operator deletes all Bouncer information from the Scaled Endpoint.
-8. The Bouncer Operator calls back to the Endpoint Operator.
+6. The Bouncer Operator calls back to the Endpoint Operator.
+7. The Endpoint Operator deletes the Scaled Endpoint Object.
-9. The Endpoint Operator deletes the Scaled Endpoint Object from its cache.
+8. The Endpoint Operator deletes the Scaled Endpoint Object from its cache.

 ### Divider Object Delete Workflow
 ![Divider](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/futurewei-cloud/mizar/dev-next/docs/design/puml/delete_divider_workflow.puml)